 Travel mid-2018 to the end of 2018

 Where in the world is Carmen Sandiego?
 No idea!
-As for me (a non-thieving, non-criminal budget retiree), my current travel plans the rest of 2018 are mostly domestic.
-Now is the time to visit my family members scattered all over the US and Canada.
-I hope to travel internationally in December or January.
+As for me (a non-thieving, non-criminal budget retiree), my travel in 2018 was mostly domestic.
+As a retiree, I finally have the time to visit my family members who are scattered all over the US and Canada.
+I hope to travel internationally in 2019.

 Domestic Trip: Colorado – 7/31-8/4